 Day 6: Wiñaywayna – Machu Picchu – Cusco

 On the final day, we will wake up early and prepare for the final stretch of the Inca Trail.
 After passing the last checking point, we will start a one-hour hike to the Sun Gate (Intipunku), from where you will have the first and most amazing view of Machu Picchu.
-You will explore the amazing lost city of the Incas with your tour guide.
-In the afternoon, take the train back to Cusco.
+From here's it's just 1 hours to the Citadel itself.
+Along with the guide, you will explore the amazing lost city of the Incas and find the place almost uncrowded.

-The Salkantay Inca Trail expedition is one of the most challenging and epic hikes to Machu Picchu.
-Packing all the necessary equipment and keeping it light is very important.
+The Salkantay and Inca Trail expedition is one of the most challenging and epic hikes to Machu Picchu.
+Packing all the necessary equipment will help you keep light and comfortable during the trip.
+Here are the essentials you need to bring:

 • Original Passport